luxonis/depthai-python/docs/source/samples/Warp/warp_mesh.rst

 Warp Mesh
 =========

-This example shows usage of :ref:`ImageManip` to crop a rotated rectangle area on a frame, or perform various image transforms: rotate, mirror, flip, perspective transform.
+This example shows usage of :ref:`Warp` node to warp the input image frame.

 Setup
 #####